johsteffens/beth/doc/bcore/btcl.md

 ## What it is

 BTCL is a simple and easy to use text based weakly typed functional language to construct an object.

+BTCL is backward compatible to [BTML](btml.md).

 ## Constructive Language
 I use the term ***constructive language*** to specify a language specialized for object construction.
 It can be placed somewhere between mere markup and general purpose programming.
 It offers variables, operators and functions but offers limited interactivity.
 It it intended to represent a state rather than a process.

 Specifically:

-  * Contiguous code represents [one expression](one-expression) (built from expressions or literals).
+  * Contiguous code represents [one expression](#one-expression) (built from expressions or literals).
 There are no statements.
   * An expression represents an object.
   * Functions are first class objects.